-Name: John O'Connor
+John O'Connor

-Title: Chief Financial Officer and Company Secretary (appointed effective 22 August 2022)

-Agreement commenced: 22 August 2022 Term of agreement: No fixed term superannuation contributions.
+Chief Financial Officer and Company Secretary (appointed effective 22 August 2022) 22 August 2022 No fixed term Total fixed employment cost ('TFEC') of \$390,000 per annum including statutory superannuation contributions.
 John may terminate his employment contract by giving three months' written notice to the Company and the Company may terminate the employment contract by giving three months' written notice to John.
 A Short Term Incentive ('STI') is payable up to 36% of TFEC subject to the achievement of financial hurdles, principally relating to EBITDA performance, and for the achievement of personal business objectives.